bassarisse/google-spreadsheet-to-json/README.md

-  -i, --vertical               Use the first column as header -l, --list-only              Just list the values in arrays -0, --include-header         Include header when using "list-only" option
+  -i, --vertical               Use the first column as header -l, --list-only              Just list the values in arrays -0, --include-header         Include header when using "list-only" option --ignore-col <n>             Column name (Excel-like labels) to be ignored (can be repeated, number are also supported) --ignore-row <n>             Row number to be ignored (can be repeated)
 ```